rerobots/workspaces/types/fixed_crazyflie.md

 fixed_crazyflie
 ===============

-<div class="alert alert-danger" role="alert">This is currently a draft definition and is NOT NORMATIVE.</div>
+<div class="alert alert-danger" role="alert">This is currently a DRAFT definition and is NOT NORMATIVE.</div>

 Description
 -----------